-'For the purposes of the first subparagraph, competent authorities may increase the value of mc above the sum referred to in that subparagraph, where an institution's alternative internal model shows deficiencies to appropriately measure the own funds requirements for market risk.";
+'For the purposes of the first subparagraph, competent authorities may increase the value of m_c above the sum referred to in that subparagraph, where an institution's alternative internal model shows deficiencies preventing the appropriate measurement of the own funds requirements for market risk.';

-- (a) paragraph 8 is replaced by the following: - "8.
-By way of derogation from paragraphs 2 and 6 of this Article, competent authorities may permit an institution not to count an overshooting where a one-day change in the value of its portfolio that exceeds the related value-at-risk number calculated by that institution's internal model is attributable to a non-modellable risk factor."
+- (b) paragraph 8 is replaced by the following: - '8.
+By way of derogation from paragraphs 2 and 6, competent authorities may permit an institution not to count an overshooting where a one-day change in the value of its portfolio that exceeds the related value-at-risk number calculated by that institution's internal model is attributable to a non-modellable risk factor.'

-- (b) the following paragraph 10 is added: - "10.
-EBA shall develop draft regulatory technical standards to specify the conditions and the criteria according to which an institution may be allowed not to count an overshooting where the one-day change in the value of its portfolio that exceeds the related value-at-risk number calculated by that institution's internal model is attributable to a non-modellable risk factor.
+- (c) the following paragraph is added: - "10.
+EBA shall develop draft regulatory technical standards to specify the conditions and the criteria according to which an institution may be permitted not to count an overshooting where the one-day change in the value of its portfolio that exceeds the related value-at-risk number calculated by that institution's internal model is attributable to a non-modellable risk factor.

-EBA shall submit those draft regulatory technical standards to the Commission by...
-[24 months after the date of entry into force of this Regulation].
+EBA shall submit those draft regulatory technical standards to the Commission by ...
+[24 months from the date of entry into force of this amending Regulation].

-Power is delegated to the Commission to supplement this Regulation by adopting the regulatory technical standards referred to in the first subparagraph in accordance with Articles 10 to 14 of Regulation (EU) No 1093/2010.
+Power is delegated to the Commission to supplement this Regulation by adopting the regulatory technical standards referred to in the first subparagraph of this paragraph in accordance with Articles 10 to 14 of Regulation (EU) No 1093/2010.

-(188) Article 325bg is amended as follows:

-- (a) paragraphs 1 to 3 are replaced by the following: - "1.
+- (184) Article 325bg is amended as follows: - (a) paragraphs 1, 2 and 3 are replaced by the following: - "1.
 An institution's trading desk meets the P&L attribution requirements where the theoretical changes in the value of that trading desk's portfolio, based on the institution's risk-measurement model, are either close or sufficiently close to the hypothetical changes in the value of that trading desk's portfolio, based on the institution's pricing model. - 2.
-Notwithstanding paragraph 1, where the theoretical changes in the value of a trading desk's portfolio, based on the institution's risk-measurement model are sufficiently close to the hypothetical changes in the value of that trading desk's portfolio, based on the institution's pricing model, the institution shall calculate, for all the positions assigned to that trading desk, an additional own funds requirement to the own funds requirements referred to in Article 325ba, paragraphs 1 and 2.
+Notwithstanding paragraph 1 of this Article, where the theoretical changes in the value of a trading desk's portfolio, based on the institution's risk-measurement model, are sufficiently close to the hypothetical changes in the value of that trading desk's portfolio, based on the institution's pricing model, the institution shall calculate, for all positions assigned to that trading desk, an additional own funds requirement to the own funds requirements referred to in Article 325ba(1) and (2).

-- 3. On the basis of the results of the P&L attribution requirement referred to in paragraph 1, an institution shall determine and document a precise list of risk factors included in the institution's risk-measurement model that are deemed appropriate for verifying the institution's compliance with the backtesting requirement set out in Article 325bf.
-The institution shall keep track of any change to the list of risk factors."; - (b) paragraph 4 is amended as follows: - (i) points (a) and (b) are replaced by the following: - "(a) the criteria specifying whether the theoretical changes in the value of a trading desk's portfolio are either close or sufficiently close to the hypothetical changes in the value of a trading desk's portfolio for the purposes of paragraph 1, taking into account international regulatory developments;
+- 3. On the basis of the results of the P&L attribution requirement referred to in paragraph 1 of this Article, an institution shall determine and document a precise list of risk factors included in the institution's risk-measurement model that are deemed appropriate for verifying the institution's compliance with the back-testing requirement set out in Article 325bf.
+The institution shall track any change to the list of those risk factors."; - (b) paragraph 4 is amended as follows: - (i) points (a) and (b) are replaced by the following: - "(a) the criteria specifying whether the theoretical changes in the value of a trading desk's portfolio are either close or sufficiently close to the hypothetical changes in the value of a trading desk's portfolio for the purposes of paragraph 1, taking into account international regulatory developments;